 An M.S. student who wishes to advance to the Ph.D. program must apply formally for admission to the Ph.D. program like any other regular applicant.
-They should have taken at least 4 Ph.D. qualifier courses before the application, and should have identified a faculty member who is willing to advise him/her.
+There is no automatic transfer mechanism.
+The student (i) should have taken at least 2 and preferably 3 or more Ph.D. qualifier courses before the application, and (ii) should have identified a faculty member who is willing to advise him/her for Ph.D. research.
 Once admitted to the Ph.D. program, courses taken in the M.S. program can be used for satisfying requirements for the Ph.D. program.